 - Maintaining video imaging systems.
-HU has 127 cameras and various video imaging systems installed at the Harrisburg campus which are streamed to NVRs (Network Video Recorder) as well as streamed to a centralized monitoring station for real-time review by Campus Security. - Harrisburg Police Presence.
+HU has more than 120 cameras and various video imaging systems installed at the Harrisburg campus which are streamed to NVRs (Network Video Recorder) as well as streamed to a centralized monitoring station for realtime review by Campus Security. - Harrisburg Police Presence.
 As a proactive security measure, HU has collaborated with the City of Harrisburg to station an officer from the Bureau of Police at HU's campus. - Maintaining Code Blue Emergency Phones.
 Emergency phones are strategically placed in the stairwells at the Harrisburg Campus and the associated parking garage.
 The phones ring automatically to Harrisburg Police Dispatch or 9-1-1. - Maintaining Key Card Access.
-Elevators and stairwells at 326 Market, 225 Market, the parking garage, The Whitaker Center, and front entries of student housing facilities and the Philadelphia campus are accessed with key card approval.
+Elevators and stairwells at 326 Market, 225 Market, the parking garage, The Student Union in the Whitaker Center, and front entries of student housing facilities and the Philadelphia campus are accessed with key card approval.

-Annual Drug- and Alcohol-Free Environment Notification
+Annual Drug-Free and Alcohol-Free Notification